Venky0827/AWS-projects/README.md

 # AWS-projects

-This are sample projects done by me for practice purpose
+These are sample projects done by me for practice purpose